pj-simpson/Whirlwind/README.md

 iterations of the same service one-by-one, with minimal configuration and other options.
 Then it came to me...
 I could also use Tornado for this purpose!

-A lot of the _underlying_ design of this project is taken from the course '_Creating an HTTP Load Balancer in Python_' by Neeran Gul, in particular using docker compose to spin up multiple lightweight backends to perform integration testing and parsing a YAML config file.
-The loadbalancing application itself has been mostly re-written, (the course makes use of Flask, for instance).
+A lot of the _underlying_ design of this project is influenced by the course '_Creating an HTTP Load Balancer in Python_' by Neeran Gul.
 You can find the course on: http://testdriven.io.

 ## Features